chjackson/msmbayes/README.md

 * Equality constraints and fixed parameters are not supported.
 However, parameters can be constrained through their prior distributions.

 * Time-inhomogeneous models specified through `pci` in `msm()` are not supported.
-However, models with time-varying intensities can still be specified through a "time" covariate, which assumes that intensities are constant between successive observations of the state.
+However, models with time-varying intensities can still be specified through a time-dependent covariate (e.g. time itself), which assumes that intensities are constant between successive observations of the state.

 * Hidden Markov models with general outcome distributions are not supported.
 The only HMMs supported are those where the observed state space is the same as (or a subset of) the true state space.
 This includes misclassification and phase-type models.

-* Multivariate hidden Markov models are not supported
+* Multivariate hidden Markov models are not supported.

-* Fewer output functions
+* Fewer output functions.

-* More limited documentation and worked examples
+* More limited documentation and worked examples.

 ## Getting started